gramineproject/gramine/Documentation/devel/performance.rst

 available on the system.
 Setting each of these options to ``true`` disables the corresponding CPU feature inside the SGX enclave even if this CPU feature is available on the system: this may improve enclave performance because this CPU feature will *not* be saved and restored during enclave entry/exit.
+But be aware that if the graminized application relies on this CPU feature, the application will crash with "illegal instruction".

 For more information on SGX logic regarding optional CPU features, see the Intel Software Developer Manual, Table 38-3 ("Layout of ATTRIBUTES Structure") under